Melikian Center Condemns Russian Attack on Ukraine

 We make these declarations as individuals with many different political views, but also as scholars committed to research and intellectual exploration, international exchange, collaboration, and sharing of knowledge.
 We are alarmed at the lies, distortions, and falsifications of history that have accompanied the invasion.
 We condemn this information warfare along with military action and repression.
 We will try to make the best possible knowledge available to the public and policymakers, even burdened by sadness as tragedy unfolds.

 Read more about the war and related resources:

-Established as a consortium in 1984, The Melikian Center for Russian, Eurasian and East European Studies advances innovative use-inspired research and teaching on the languages, societies and geopolitics of greater Eurasia.
-The Center’s core mission is to enhance contextual expertise and cultural awareness in the communities it serves, through partnerships across disciplinary, ideological and geographical borders.
+The Melikian Center for Russian, Eurasian and East European Studies advances research, teaching and outreach on the languages, societies and geopolitics of greater Eurasia.
+The Center’s core mission is to enhance global awareness and cross-cultural understanding in the communities it serves, through innovations and partnerships across disciplinary, ideological and geographical borders.

 Applications are invited to attend a Professional Workshop in Public Scholarship